 - Answer objections – Write blog posts that answer potential objections that your readers may ask about you, your products or your blog.
-In a way you are clearing out the objections WAY before they are truly brought up.
+In a way, you are clearing away the objections WAY before they are truly brought up.

 Great blogging boils down to these things

-You’re simple and straightforward goal when it comes to blogging is simply to get their permission to send them more stuff.
-Your blogging will fail or succeed on how many people you can get to subscribe to your blog by email or RSS reader.
+Your simple and straightforward goal when it comes to blogging is simply to get your readers’ permission to send them more stuff.
+Your blogging will fail or succeed depending on how many people you can get to subscribe to your blog via email or RSS reader.

 Topics are everything

-But it’s hard to come up with a lot of great topics…even if you are creative.
-So you have to develop a process to get those ideas on to paper and published on your blog.
+But it’s hard to come up with a lot of great topics even if you are creative.
+So, you have to develop a process to get those ideas on paper and published on your blog.
 Here’s how I do it:

-- Step 2: Visit a trending site like Tweetmeme to see what hot topics are dominating for the last couple of days.
+- Step 2: Visit a trending site like Tweetmeme to see what hot topics have been dominating the web for the last couple of days.

 - Step 3: Look at what is trending at Google News and Google Trends.
 Take those topics and input them into your spreadsheet.

-There is something you need to know about blogging is that if you want to make sure that it grows over time…then you need to blog consistently.
+There is something you need to know about blogging: if you want to make sure that your blog grows over time, you need to blog consistently.

-Consistency is the difference between getting a lot of traffic and even decreasing in traffic.
+Consistency is the difference between getting a lot of traffic and not getting traffic or even getting a decrease in traffic.

-For example, when I first started Quick Sprout I was blogging every week.
+For example, when I first started Quick Sprout, I was blogging every week.
 My traffic naturally grew over time.
-But when I got really busy and stopped blogging on a consistent schedule I watched my traffic drop.
+But when I got really busy and stopped blogging on a consistent schedule, my traffic dropped.

-Listen, your blog will only grow consistently as long as you blog consistently.
-There is no short cut, like John Chow said, the most important aspect of a blogger who makes $50,000 a month from blogging is that he does it consistently.
+Your blog will only grow consistently as long as you blog consistently.
+There is no shortcuts.
+Like John Chow said, “the most important aspect of a blogger who makes $50,000 a month from blogging is that he does it consistently.”

 Timing is everything

-But just posting consistently is not enough.
-You have to start timing your posts so they get in front of the optimal amount of your audience and maximize the chances it can spread.
+Just posting consistently, however, is not enough.
+You have to start timing your posts so you can get them in front of an optimal size audience and maximize their viral potential.

-In one recent survey, Dan Zarella found when the best time was to read blog posts.
+In one recent survey, Dan Zarella found the best times to read blog posts.
 The answer was first thing in the morning.